-For instance, a property owner owes the most significant duty of care to an invitee or someone who the property owner has invited onto the premises for their personal gain.
-A customer at a shopping mall is an invitee.
+For instance, a property owner owes the most significant duty of care to an invitee, or someone who the property owner has invited onto the premises for their personal gain, such as a customer at a shopping mall.
 A property owner has a duty to invitees both to check for property hazards and make them known to prevent injury.
 Conversely, a far lesser duty is owed to trespassers who are on the land without the owner’s consent.

 If the property owner was responsible for the property hazard, should have discovered it by exerting reasonable care but failed to do so, or was aware of the hazard but neglected to rectify it, they could be liable.
-In cases where the plaintiff was partially negligent themselves, they could still be eligible for compensation if their percentage of responsibility is no greater than 50 percent.
-A Montgomery County Pennsylvania lawyer could help someone injured in a slip and fall determine whether the owner is responsible for their losses and might owe them compensation.
+A Montgomery County Pennsylvania lawyer could help someone injured in a trip and fall determine whether the owner is responsible for their losses and might owe them compensation.

 Discuss Your Rights with a Montgomery Slip and Fall Attorney

 If you believe that a property owner’s negligence caused you to sustain an otherwise avoidable injury, it may be prudent to speak with a Montgomery slip and fall lawyer.
-Time is of the essence when determining if a slip and fall case is viable, there is no time to waste because physical evidence including photos, video surveillance, and the condition of the property can change.
-It is important to have your potential injury case reviewed immediately.
-An attorney can provide an honest review of your case and whether you may be eligible for financial recovery.
-Contact our skilled team of Montgomery County slip and fall lawyers today to discuss your situation.
+Time is of the essence when determining if a trip and fall case is viable as physical evidence including photos, video surveillance, and the condition of the property can change.
+An attorney could provide an honest review of your case and determine whether you are eligible for financial recovery.
+Contact our skilled team of civil lawyers today to discuss your situation.